bernard357/mcp-watch/docs/setup-qualys.md

 - add some firewall rules so hat the server can be reached on well-known ports, e.g., 22, 80, 443

 When all this has been done, reboot the server and wait for one minute or two.
+MCP Watch should log a new scanning test, and this should be reflected into the Qualys console as well.

 Of course, if multiple persons in your organisation use cloud services from Dimension Data, it may happen that you just benefit from server starts and reboots triggered by others.